Babucd/React_based_e-commerce_store/README.md

 ## Acknowledgements

-1. I built this project based on the UI/UX design provided by [Design Resource/Designer Name].
+1. I built this project based on the UI/UX design provided by [Chanta ](https://www.behance.net/gallery/198683179/Chanta-Backpack-Store) on Behance.
 2. Special thanks to [any other resources, libraries, or people who contributed].